Cortex: A Compiler for Recursive Deep Learning Models: ILIR Lowering

 \subsection{Caching Tensors Indexed by Non-Affine Expressions}

 We saw in \S\ref{sec:indirect_access} how when an intermediate tensor is stored in scratchpad memory, it can be better to index it by the dense contiguous loop iteration space as opposed to the sparse index space of the original tensor.
-A similar situation occurs when a caching a tensor accessed by multiple non-affine index expressions.
-Assume, for example, if we wished to cache the tensor \verb+rnn+ in loop \verb+L4+ in Listing~\ref{code:ap_treernn_ilir}, for the purposes for the accesses \verb+rnn[left[node],i]+ and \verb+rnn[right[node],i]+.
+A similar situation arises when caching a tensor accessed by multiple non-affine index expressions.
+Assume, for example, if we wished to cache the tensor \verb+rnn+ in loop \verb+L4+ in Listing~\ref{code:ap_treernn_ilir}, to be used when accessing \verb+rnn[left[node],i]+ and \verb+rnn[right[node],i]+.
 We create a cached tensor with an additional dimension corresponding to the multiple non-affine index expressions, as shown in the listing below.

 \ifminted

 \else

 \fi